Chivalry

 “I, [name], swear to serve and obey you, [lord’s name], as my liege and sovereign lord.
 I pledge to uphold your rights and defend your lands, to be faithful and loyal to you until the end of my days.”

-The oath was a symbol of the knight’s commitment to his lord and his duties, as well as a mark of his honor and integrity.
+The oath symbolized the knight’s commitment to his lord and his duties, as well as his honor and integrity.
 It was a solemn promise, taken with great care and seriousness.

 Despite the consequences, instances of knights breaking their oath were not uncommon.
 In times of war or political turmoil, some knights would switch their allegiance to another lord, betraying their original oath.
 Such acts were considered dishonorable and were deeply frowned upon.

-The oath of allegiance was a fundamental aspect of medieval chivalry, representing a knight’s unwavering commitment to his lord and his code of honor.
-It served as a guiding principle for knights, shaping their actions and behavior, and upholding their reputation as honorable warriors.
+The oath of allegiance was a fundamental aspect of medieval chivalry.
+It represented a knight’s unwavering commitment to his lord and his code of honor.
+It served as a guiding principle for knights, shaping their actions and behavior and upholding their reputation as honorable warriors.

 Knightly Virtues: The Foundations of Chivalry